Violin

 Madeleine Carruzzo

 Born in Sion, Switzerland, Madeleine Carruzzo studied with Tibor Varga at the Music Academy of Detmold and served as Concertmaster of the orchestra from 1978-1981.
-In 1982 she became the first woman to join the Berlin Philharmonic Orchestra, then under the direction of Herbert von Karajan.
-She has performed as soloist with various orchestras, and
+In 1982, she became the first woman to join the Berlin Philharmonic, then under the direction of Herbert von Karajan.
+She has performed as soloist with various orchestras, and is

 Madeleine Carruzzo Read More »

-Born in Jerusalem, Nitzan received her first violin lessons at the age of five from her grandfather, continuing with Yair Kless at the Tel Aviv Buchmann-Mehta School of Music.
-She then transferred to the Graz University of Music and Performing Arts, the Freiburg University of Music, and the Salzburg Mozarteum.
-She made her debut as
+Born in Jerusalem, Nitzan Bartana received her first violin lesson at the age of five from her grandfather.
+She continued her studies with Yair Kless at the Tel Aviv Buchmann-Mehta School of Music, and at the Graz University of Music and Performing Arts, the Freiburg University of Music, and the Salzburg Mozarteum.
+She made her

 Nitzan Bartana Read More »